EU calls Gaza-war summit, triples aid to Palestinians

 He has called Israel's Gaza siege "illegal" and its evacuation orders for civilians "utterly unrealistic".

-Michel is the "President of the European Council" and has the highest status in diplomatic-protocol terms.
+Michel is the "President of the European Council" and has the highest status in terms of diplomatic protocol.

 His summit letter said: "The unfolding tragic scenes in the Gaza Strip resulting from the siege and the lack of basic needs combined with the destruction brought by significant shelling, are raising alarm bells in the international community".